wlswotmd/gef/README.md

     * This command realizes a pseudo SIGINT trap by trapping SIGINT on the python side and throwing SIGINT back to qemu-user or pin.
     * It works local qemu-user or pin only.
     * If you want to use native `c`, use the full form `continue`.

+### Other supported mode
+* Intel pin is supported.
+    * Listen with `pin -appdebug -appdebug_server_port 1234 -t obj-intel64/inscount0.so -- /bin/ls`.
+    * Attach with `gdb-multiarch /PATH/TO/BINARY -ex 'target remote localhost:1234'`.
+    * Or `gdb-multiarch -ex 'set architecture TARGET_ARCH' -ex 'target remote localhost:1234'`.
+    * It runs very slowly and is not recommended.
+* Intel SDE is supported.
+    * Listen with `sde64 -debug -debug-port 1234 -- /bin/ls`.
+    * Attach with `gdb-multiarch /PATH/TO/BINARY -ex 'target remote localhost:1234'`.
+    * Or `gdb-multiarch -ex 'set architecture TARGET_ARCH' -ex 'target remote localhost:1234'`.
+    * It runs very slowly and is not recommended.
+* KGDB is supported.
+    * Configure the serial port as a named pipe in your two (debugger/debuggee) virtual machine settings, such as VMware or VirtualBox.
+    * Debuggee: Edit `/etc/default/grub` and append `kgdboc=ttyS0,115200 kgdbwait` to the end of `GRUB_CMDLINE_LINUX_DEFAULT`, then `update-grub && reboot`.
+    * Debugger: `gdb-multiarch -ex 'target remote /dev/ttyS0'`.
+    * It runs very slowly and is not recommended.
+    * Commands for Qemu-system are not supported in KGDB mode (Because there is no way to access physical memory).

 ### Heap dump features
 * `partition-alloc-dump`: dumps partition-alloc free-list (heuristic).